Racing Against the Clock

 13:00 Hit the Floor

-Sweep the floor with the broom and dustpan to give it a quick clean.
+Sweep the bathroom floor with the broom and dustpan (or a vacuum cleaner, if one is handy) to give it a quick clean.
 Fill the sink with a few inches of warm water and cleaner, then dunk and wring out a mop or floor rag and run it over your vinyl or tile flooring.
 Leave the floor to air-dry (your feet might get a little wet!), or dry it off with a cloth.
 Don't forget to drain the water from the sink.

 17:00 Wipe It All Down